olala7846/GAE-conferece-central/README.md

+# Conference Centrol
-App Engine application for the Udacity training course.
+This is a App Engine application for the Udacity training course.
+Cloned and modified by olala7846@gmail.com

 ## Products
 - [App Engine][1]